How to Maximize Your Homestead Exemption Savings: Tips Most Homeowners Miss

 Most homeowners know about homestead exemptions.
 But most don't realize they're leaving money on the table.
 Between additional local exemptions, portability features, stacking with other programs, and timing your application, there are several ways to squeeze more savings out of this foundational tax break.

-What should I know about check for additional local exemptions?
+How do I check for additional local homestead exemptions?

-What should I know about lower your assessment before the exemption?
+Why should I lower my home's assessed value before applying the exemption?

 Here's a strategy most people overlook: appeal your assessed value first, then apply the exemption to the reduced value.